querystream/querystream/README.md

 ## `CriteriaQuery` vs `TypedQuery` Operations

-Normally with JPA you first configure a `CriteriaQuery`, then use it to create a `TypedQuery`, and then do additional configuration on the `TypedQuery`.
-You must apply configuration to the appropriate object for that configuration.
+Normally with JPA you first configure a `CriteriaQuery`, then use it to create a `TypedQuery`.

+Both the `CriteriaQuery` and the `TypedQuery` have their own configuration.

 For example, `where()` is a `CriteriaQuery` method, but `setLockMode()` is a `TypedQuery` method.

+So at the end of the day, we must apply configuration to the appropriate object for that configuration.

-`QueryStream` pipelines allow you to configure both the `CriteriaQuery` and the `TypedQuery`, but you should be aware of these caveats:
+`QueryStream` pipelines allow you to configure both `CriteriaQuery` and `TypedQuery` information, but you should be aware of these caveats:

   * Any `TypedQuery` configuration must come at the end of the pipeline (after any subqueries or joins)
-  * If you invoke `QueryStream.toCriteriaQuery()`, the returned object does not retain any `TypedQuery` configuration (instead, invoke `QueryStream.toQuery()`).
+  * If you invoke `QueryStream.toCriteriaQuery()`, the returned object does not capture any `TypedQuery` configuration
+  * To capture the `TypedQuery` configuration as well, use `QueryStream.toQuery()`.

 The `QueryStream` methods that configure the `TypedQuery` are: